jamesphongduong/node_tech_test/README.md

 Please add any instructions for running your project here

+## Assumptions

+- Date is given in DD-MM-YYYY format for Post /scenes
+- For scalabity / reusability of common functions, a helperFunctions folder was created
+- Validation was not required as part of this challenge

 ## Submission

 Once complete please update the README to include any instructions of how to set up and run your project then share your public repository containing your code by emailing a URL to frank@simble.io